mazharul90007/-mamami/README.md

 ## Email Setup

-For email functionality, you'll need to:
+For email functionality with Brevo:
-1. Enable 2-factor authentication on your Gmail account
-2. Generate an App Password
+1. Create a Brevo account at https://www.brevo.com
+2. Get your SMTP credentials from Brevo dashboard
+3. Add your verified sender email address
-3. Use the App Password in your `.env` file
+4. Use the credentials in your `.env` file:
+   - `BREVO_USER`: Your Brevo username/API key
+   - `BREVO_SENDER_EMAIL`: Your verified sender email
+   - `BREVO_API_KEY`: Your Brevo API key

 ## Security Features